Video Game / Boktai

 - Dishing Out Dirt: The Earth element.

-- Lunacy: An interesting variation; in these games, the power of the moon is reflective, and allows Lunar Children to use the other elements.
+- Lunacy: An interesting variation on Element Number Seven; in these games, the power of the moon is reflective, and allows Lunar Children to use the other elements.
 This is how Sabata can use the Dark element, though it still involved some heavy and unpleasant interference from his aunt.
+The Piledriver is said to use this power too in order to reflect The Power of the Sun onto immortals, you can even see its symbol etched onto the mirrors when it's on its upright position.

 - Making a Splash: Frost, actually.